 These questions in my own life led me to spend some time re-visiting the story of Elijah on top of Mt.
 Carmel.

-At the end of that time, Elijah met with King Ahab and invited him and all the people as well as the prophets of Baal and Asherah to the top of Mount Carmel.
+At the end of that time, Elijah met King Ahab in the middle of road – in the midst of a three year manhunt designed to find Elijah.
+Elijah invited Ahab and all the people as well as the prophets of Baal and Asherah to the top of Mount Carmel.
 This was the time to show the nation (again) who the true God was.
-Elijah’s time of waiting on God was almost finished.
+Elijah’s time of waiting on God was almost finished, or not.

 Elijah had been hiding from King Ahab for three years!
 He had been waiting for the next message from God as he waited for God to prove Himself to the people of the land.
 Now, he was directing a meeting with all of the men and soldiers who had been hunting for him for the past three years!